carbon-language/carbon-lang/llvm/docs/CommandGuide/FileCheck.rst

   A numeric operand is a previously defined numeric variable, an integer literal, or a function.
 Spaces are accepted before, after and between any of these elements.
 Numeric operands have 64-bit precision.
 Overflow and underflow are rejected.
-There is no support for operator precendence, but parentheses can be used to change the evaluation order.
+There is no support for operator precedence, but parentheses can be used to change the evaluation order.

 The supported operators are: